Planning can make your retirement dreams possible

 How much money you’ll need to retire, has a lot to do with the lifestyle you’d like to live.
-And once you understand what you’re likely spend in retirement you can look at the types of income streams you will rely on.
+Once you understand what you’re likely to spend in retirement you can look at the types of income streams you will rely on.

-It may be possible to get by on the Age Pension and other government subsidies, but keep in mind the Age Pension (for a single person) is currently set at around 29 % of the Australian average full time wage of AUD$78,8321 (excluding bonuses and overtime).
+It may be possible to get by on the Age Pension and other government subsidies, but keep in mind the Age Pension (for a single person) is currently set at around 29% of the Australian average full time wage of AUD$82,436, opens in new window (excluding bonuses and overtime).

 So how much will you need in annual income in retirement?
 If you already have a personal or household budget, try updating the information to reflect your predicted spending in retirement.
 While your work costs will be reduced or even eliminated, you’ll spend more in other areas, for example, medical costs, travel and maybe some ‘adventuring’.